Celebrating Latinx Heritage Month

-Celebrating Latinx Heritage Month at USC
+Celebrating Latinx/e Heritage Month at USC

-Latinx, Latino/a or Chicano: USC students share what they call themselves and why
+Latinx, Latino/a or Chicano: USC students share what they call themselves and why.

 USC students talk about which labels they prefer, the stories behind them and the significance of self-identifying the way they do.
-Read and listen to the student voices behind this story on USC News.

 “The term Afro-Latinx to me really highlights the intersectionality of my identity, if that makes sense,” she said.
 “I do identify as Latinx because my mom is from El Salvador, but I’m also Black because my dad is from Jamaica.
 It can get kind of confusing, and the lines can get blurred.
 But there are other people that are Afro-Latinx, like Black people that are born in Cuba, who would consider themselves Latinx.
 So that’s what that term means to me.”